memecoder12345678/DCry-Ransomware-PoC/README.md

 **Estimated encryption speed with 16 processes (1 file, 53 GB):**

-- Speed per process: ~56 MB/s
+- Speed per process: ~56 MB/s (performance dropped from 270 because the SSD ran out of SLC cache)
-- Using 16 processes: ~896 MB/s
+- Using 16 processes: ~150 MB/s (performance dropped from ~200 to ~100 because of I/O congestion and GIL)

 > ⚡ Using multiprocessing allows Python to approach native C/C++ speeds for large files.